pajhiwo/python_help/linting.md

 does not support config in `pyproject.toml`.
 Config has to be placed in `.flake8` file

 # Including in the pipeline
-Using PyCharm is not a go as it cannot be used in CI
-1. Script that can do 2 things:
+Using PyCharm is not a go as it cannot be used in CI.
+Script that can do 2 things:
 	* check linting using flake8 with  plugins.
 To be run in CI and fails the job/stage if there are some issues in formatting found
 	*  fix linting by applying imports formatting and whole codebase formatting